gbif/hp-gb32/travel-accommodation.md

 *Info: 4.5 star hotel, 286 rooms, 1.7km from CSIRO, 20 minutes’ walk*

-ADD LINK TO A GOOGLE MAP OR SIMILAR THAT WILL DISPLAY LOCATION OF HOTELS AND VENUES
+A map with the location of hotels and venues can be found [here](https://www.google.com/maps/d/edit?mid=1fn2iNjaRK2Rnrasbi4UceBlIH6yTpWc&ll=-35.28844479942971%2C149.15202129999997&z=14)

 ## Venues

-15 October
+**15 October**
 - CSIRO - Nodes Training

-16 October
+**16 October**
 - CSIRO - Nodes Training

-17 October
+**17 October**
 - CSIRO - Global Nodes meeting
 - CSIRO - GBIF committee meetings (Budget Committee, Science Committee, Nodes Steering Group and Executive Committee)
 - National Portrait Gallery - Icebreaker

-18 October
+**18 October**
 - National Portrait Gallery - Governing Board meeting Day 1
 - National Museum of Australia - Dinner

-19 October
+**19 October**
 - National Portrait Gallery - Governing Board meeting Day 2

-20 October
+**20 October**
 - CSIRO Discovery Theatre - Biodiversity Symposium

 ### CSIRO
 **Commonwealth Scientific and Industrial Research Organisation (CSIRO), Clunies Ross Street, Acton**

+*The Nodes Training and Global Nodes meeting will take place at CSIRO’s Canberra Headquarters on 15-17 October.*

+AWAITING IMAGE FROM LOCAL ORGANIZER

 CSIRO is the Australian Government agency responsible for scientific research, and works with industry, government, the research community, and leading organisations around the world to turn science into solutions to address Australia’s greatest challenges.

-The Nodes Training and Global Nodes meeting will take place at CSIRO’s Canberra Headquarters on 15-17 October.

-*The Nodes Training and Global Nodes meeting will take place at CSIRO on 15-17 October.*

-### Shine Dome
-GET FULL ADDRESS AND POSSIBLY AN IMAGE
+### National Portrait Gallery
+**National Portrait Gallery, King Edward Terrace, Parkes**

-*The Governing Board meeting will take place at the Shine Dome on 18-19 October.*
+*The Icebreaker and Governing Board meeting will take place at the National Portrait Gallery on the southern shores of Lake Burley Griffin on 18-19 October.*

+AWAITING IMAGE FROM LOCAL ORGANIZER

+The National Portrait Gallery is one of Canberra’s most remarkable cultural institutions housing portraits of prominent Australians.
+The gallery is Canberra’s youngest cultural institution having been established only in 1998 and will provide a wonderful backdrop to GB30.

-### National Museum TBC
+### National Museum of Australia
-GET FULL ADDRESS AND POSSIBLY AN IMAGE
+**National Museum of Australia, Lawson Crescent, Acton**

-*The hosted dinner will take place at the National Musem on 18 October.*
+*The hosted dinner will take place in the Gandel Atrium, National Museum of Australia on the evening of 18 October.*

-### Venue TBC
-GET FULL ADDRESS AND POSSIBLY AN IMAGE

-CONFIRM VENUE FOR GBIF COMMITTEE MEETINGS, ICEBREAKER AND BIODIVERSITY SYMPOSIUM
+AWAITING IMAGE FROM LOCAL ORGANIZER

+The Museum brings to life the rich and diverse stories of Australia through compelling objects, ideas and events.
+It focuses on Indigenous histories and cultures, European settlement and human's interaction with the environment.

+### CSIRO Discovery Building
+**CSIRO Discovery Building, North Science Road, Acton**

+*The GBIF Committee meetings will take place in the CSIRO Discovery Building on 17 October.
+The post-GB30 Symposium will be held in the CSIRO Discovery Building Lecture Theatre on 20 October.*

+AWAITING IMAGE FROM LOCAL ORGANIZER

 ## Map
-The location of the meeting venues and some of the nearest hotels can be found here ADD LINK TO MAP.
+The location of the meeting venues and some of the nearest hotels can be found [here](https://www.google.com/maps/d/edit?mid=1fn2iNjaRK2Rnrasbi4UceBlIH6yTpWc&ll=-35.28844479942971%2C149.15202129999997&z=14) or by clicking on the map below.

+<iframe src="https://www.google.com/maps/d/embed?mid=1fn2iNjaRK2Rnrasbi4UceBlIH6yTpWc&ehbc=2E312F" width="640" height="480"></iframe>

 ## General information